-Creating online brand guidelines has become more popular as brands realize the benefits over traditional PDFs.
+Creating brand guidelines online has become more popular as brands realize the benefits over traditional PDFs.

 You can call them digital style guides, brand portals, brand management platforms etc.